 I tackled my kids’ shared dresser to find out.
-And it turns out kid minimalism is possible.
+And it turns out, kid minimalism is possible.
 Yes, even in the U.S.

 I’ll admit I was hesitant to learn a new (seemingly complicated) way to fold, especially since I’m not great at folding to begin with.
 But it worked, and I really liked the results.
 So I started thinking that maybe I should tackle the messiest dresser in my house: the one my kids share.
+(Insert cringe-face emoji here).
 Could the KonMari folding method work on my kids’ overstuffed drawers?
-As it turns out, yes, and it’s awesome.
+As it turns out: Yes, it does work.
+And it’s awesome.

 KonMari’ing my kids’ clothing wasn’t easy in the beginning.
-I started with my daughter’s clothes, and getting a 5-year-old to help organize is not a simple task.
+I started with my daughter’s clothes, and let me tell you: Getting a 5-year-old to help organize is not a simple task.

-Aside from getting Ruby to try things on, I was worried my kids’ already cramped drawers wouldn’t accommodate all those clothes folded into rectangles.
-I actually couldn’t have been more wrong!
-Once they were KonMari’ed into place, there was room to spare.
-It was refreshing to look at.
-And Ruby is into it!
-She asked me to show her how to fold the rectangles and even watched Tidying Up with me.
+I was also worried my kids’ already cramped drawers wouldn’t accommodate all those clothes folded into rectangles.
+But I couldn’t have been more wrong: Once they were KonMari’ed into place, there was plenty of room to spare.
+It was refreshing to look at — and Ruby is into it!
+She asked me to show her how to fold the rectangles, and she even watched Tidying Up with me.
 She knows to carefully select her clothing items so as not to disturb the organization.
-(Her 3-year-old brother, on the hand, is a work in progress.)
+(Her 3-year-old brother, on the hand, is still a work in progress.)

-Having more room in the drawers is fantastic too.
+Having more room in the drawers is fantastic, too.
 I hated jamming things in there and seeing everything cramped.
-Before they got KonMari’ed, my kids would rummage around searching for things and everything would get rumpled.
+Before they drank the KonMari Kool-Aid, my kids would rummage around searching for things and everything would get rumpled.
 No more!
 Now that shirts, pants, dresses and even underwear are visible, the need to throw everything around is gone.